glandfried/honestBeliefs/README.md

 This answer is different from the one we obtained with the first causal model.
 However, **both share the property of being the distribution of beliefs that maximizes uncertainty given the evidence, formal (causal model) and empirical (data), which makes them propositions that are valid for all people, both interculturally and intersubjectively**.

+The native communities of my region however remind me that the agreement must be with the whole mother nature, or there is simply no agreement, there is exploitation.
+So the truth is that (almost) everything is a lie in this world, because since the emergence of what we call "modern science" what is happening is a process of irreversible loss of biodiversity.